jessicashepherd/jessicashepherd.github.io/1-Home.md

 I currently work as a graduate assistant for the [MI Diaries](https://mi-diaries.org/) project.
 This project is working on documenting language change in Michigan through self-recorded audio diaries.

 My current research project is looking at the sound changes in post-tonic /tən/ sequences, like in the words *button* and *mitten*, in Michigan.
 Specifically, I look at the realization of /t/ in this environment.
-Preliminary results suggest that speakers in Michigan are starting to use a flap more often, but I plan to confirm this through further research and larger data collection in the coming months.
+Preliminary results suggest that speakers in Michigan are starting to use a flap more often, but I plan to confirm this through further research and more data collection in the coming months.